disorderedmaterials/dissolve/docs/examples/benzene/step8.md

 If you're ready for another drink, now would be another opportune moment, or perhaps you could buy that thing you've been meaning to get from your favourite online retailer (no endorsements here!).

 Once those iterations have completed, we can move on to do the comparison of the data.
+Also, we can snapshot our production run data:

+> Simulation &#8680; Save Restart Point...
+{: .action .action_menu}
+> Change the filename to `production.restart` and click _Save_
+{: .action .action_edit}

 [Previous Step](step7.md){: .btn }   [Next Step](step9.md){: .btn .right}